List of India Test cricket records: Most dismissals in a series

 Brad Haddin holds the Test cricket record for the most dismissals taken by a wicket-keeper in a series.
 He took 29 catches during the 2013 Ashes series.
 Indian record is held by Rishabh Pant when he made 20 dismissals during the Border Gavaskar Trophy in Australia in 2018.

 Fielding records

 Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
 Most slip fielders are top order batsmen.

-India's Rahul Dravid holds the record for the most catches in Test cricket by a non-wicket-keeper with 209, followed by Mahela Jayawardene of Sri Lanka on 205 and South African Jacques Kallis with 200.
-Ricky Ponting is the highest ranked Australian in fourth, securing 196 catches in his Test career.
+England's Joe Root holds the record for the most catches in Test cricket by a non-wicket-keeper with 213, followed by Rahul Dravid of India at 209 and Mahela Jayawardene of Sri Lanka on 205.
+Jacques Kallis is the highest ranked South African in fourth, securing 200 catches in his Test career.